top of page

 • Organize and register your warranty paperwork.
 This makes any future warranty and insurance claims smoother.
 Remember your roof is a multi-decade investment!

-• After a major storm, conduct a visual inspection or schedule a professional inspection to catch small issues early
+• After a major storm, conduct a visual inspection or schedule a professional storm damage inspection to catch small issues early

 Warranties: